 Inken Stabell (*1996, Berlin) is a German illustrator and fine artist proficient in both modern and classical ways of drawing and painting.
 Having specialised in poetic and melancholic scenery, Inken's artworks have been exhibited internationally and licensed as album covers and book illustrations.
 Across different traditional media including watercolour, etching, charcoal and oil paint, the landscapes and seascapes form a body of work which is consistently characterised by its depth and mood.
 Its ultimate meaning is its own immediate impression on the viewer, carefully built with honest craftsmanship.
 It is an independent and autonomous aesthetic experience, not bound to places, working anywhere in any format, digital or in exhibitions.

-Inken is an accomplished printmaker who creates beautiful large scale tonal etchings that evoke emotions and a sense of longing.
-Having improved at this craft for four years, she has now set up her own etching studio in Berlin.
+Having improved at the craft of drawing and etching for four years, Inken has now set up her own studio in Berlin.

 5: Bibliography & References